matthargrove/DATA543-Final-Project/README.md

 ## Abstract

 The Inflation Reduction Act (IRA) introduced transferability for clean energy tax credits, creating a rapidly growing secondary market.
-However, recent policy changes—specifically the One Big Beautiful Bill Act (2025)—have imposed strict deadlines on eligibility, making construction delays a critical financial risk.
+However, recent policy changes, specifically the One Big Beautiful Bill Act (2025), which have imposed strict deadlines on eligibility, makes construction delays a critical financial risk.

 This study investigates whether construction delays are predictable and whether delay risk is reflected in tax credit pricing.
 Using project-level data from EIA Form 860M and pricing data from Crux Climate, we apply machine learning and statistical methods to analyze delay behavior and its financial implications.